Things to Bring to Your Engagement Session

 1. Sunscreen (For sessions taking place May-September).
 Consider using an oil-free lotion, rather than a waterproof spray-on aerosol to prevent shininess on your skin.
 Neutrogena makes a product specifically for your face, but which is ideal on any skin that shows during photographs because it dries so naturally.

 2. Bug Spray/Lotion (For sessions taking place May-September.
 I recommend OFF "Deep Woods", in the green bottle.
 It is available at most Canadian Tire, Walmart and Home Depot locations.
 If you are particularly sensitive to bites, please let me know so that I may suggest a location less prone to excessive bugs.).
 Rather than spraying your whole body, try spraying the air in front of you, then walking into it, or spraying your hand and applying manually.
-These techniques will prevent over-applying which can cause shininess on your skin.
+This technique will prevent over-applying which can cause shininess on your skin.

 3. Comfortable Walking Shoes (there is a bit of gentle walking required at most engagement sessions.
 For your comfort, and the protection of your fancier footwear, I recommend carrying the shoes you wish to be photographed wearing; there will be time to change into them as needed)